 Freelance work can be unpredictable, though.
 As a contractor, freelancers sometimes have little to no warning of a client ending an engagement.
 And it’s difficult to market your services when you are in the thick of other projects, which can lead to gaps in your work schedule.
 Working freelance can also limit your ability to grow you income, since there are only so many hours in a day that one person can work.

-Pros and Cons of Owning a Small Business
+Pros and Cons of Being a Small Business Owner

-Owning a small business gives you unlimited potential – You can grow it to whatever levels you desire, or sell it when it reaches a certain point.
+Being a small business owner gives you unlimited potential – You can grow it to whatever levels you desire, or sell it when it reaches a certain point.
 With proper planning and foresight, you can raise the business to operate and scale without you.

 However, owning a small business is like having a baby, it’s a never-ending job that doesn’t conform to business hours or vacation schedules.
 Problems pop up when you least expect, and it will test your limits in ways you never imagined.
 But, as with children, when you’ve successfully raised the business to maturity, you’ll feel immense pride.